AwaywithCharles/Conclave/4. Java/1. Book Inventory Showcase/README.md

 ## Notes

-- The implementation provided in the `CMIS242ASG1BostwickC.java` file is a partial implementation based on the specified requirements in the Software Requirements Specification (SRS).
+- The implementation provided in the `BookInventorySystem.java` file is a partial implementation based on the specified requirements in the Software Requirements Specification (SRS).
 Additional code may be required to ensure the program works as intended and meets all requirements.
 - The project adheres to recommended coding style practices, including meaningful variable names, proper spacing, and the use of comments for clarity and documentation.
 - Proper error handling is implemented to handle incorrect input or invalid book IDs provided by the user.
 - The project includes documentation in the form of Javadoc comments and comments for variables and code blocks.